eai-lab/On-device-Sora/README.md

 ### Required
 * Mac device for xcode
 * Apple Account to build and launch the app
-* iPhonne: over iPhone 15 pro
+* iPhone: over iPhone 15 pro
 * iOS version: over 18
 * All MLPackage (T5, STDiT, VAE)